Rock13.com

 Technically, Rock13.com was originally created with Tripod's online page wizard about January 1998.
 But essentially none of the original mark-up remains.
 More on the history of Rock13.com below.
 Anyhow, here's some tools I use (or used) and recommend to any web author.

-[ Note Tab ] My editor of choice, I use it for both mechanics (HTML, CSS, Perl, etc.) and content.
+[ Note Tab ] Was my editor of choice while I was using Windows and I still keep it around.
+I used it for both mechanics (HTML, CSS, Perl, etc.) and content.
 Note Tab is a programmable text editor (no WYSIWYG) designed to aid in web authoring and programming.
 Along with the many built in functions, including a regex search-and-replace, Note Tab uses 'clips' (macros) which can serve a multitude of functions.
-However, it's only available for MS Windows at this time.
-(Although it should run under Wine or some other emulator).
+Although it should run under Wine or some other emulator I'm currently using Dreamweaver (as a text editor essentially, on Mac.

-[ IrfanView ] IrfanView is the best image viewer I've seen.
+[ IrfanView ] IrfanView is the best image viewer I've seen; only runs on Windows.
 It opens a wide array of graphics formats, super-quick, and can give a 'slide show' of images.
 It does batch conversions, and can pull the icons from .exe and .dll files.
 Furthermore it converts between numerous formats and has built in editing functions and filters.
-Who says you can't get something for nothing?
+Who says you can't get something for almost nothing?
+I still keep it around on my Windows laptop.
+You might also consider Paint.net, or Photoshop Elements.

 ActivePerl